guptaxyz/Alloy_Modelling/Lift_Modelling/One_Lift/16_Dynamics_Opening_Door/README.md

 ## Dynamics - Opening Door

 In this I try to implement the dynamics of opening of door, building upon previous implementation.
-As discussed, I specify the movement and then imply the scenario which must be met for the movement to occur.
+As discussed, I specify the movement and then imply the scenario which must be met for the movement to occur

 Keeping this in mind, I note down the pseudocode of criterias which must be met:
 ```